History of Europe: Late Middle Ages

-The Late Middle Ages spanned around the 14th and late 15th centuries.
-Around 1300, centuries of European prosperity and growth came to a halt.
-A series of famines and plagues, such as the Great Famine of 1315–1317 and the Black Death, killed people in a matter of days, reducing the population of some areas by half as many survivors fled.
-Kishlansky reports:
+Centuries of European prosperity and growth unraveled during the crisis of the late Middle Ages.
+The Great Famine of 1315–1317 caused extreme levels of crime, disease, mass death, and even cannibalism and infanticide.
+The Black Death (1346–1353) killed people in a matter of days, reducing the population of some areas by half as many survivors fled:

 The Black Death touched every aspect of life, hastening a process of social, economic, and cultural transformation already underway....
 Fields were abandoned, workplaces stood idle, international trade was suspended.
 Traditional bonds of kinship, village, and even religion were broken amid the horrors of death, flight, and failed expectations.
 "People cared no more for dead men than we care for dead goats," wrote one survivor.